Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   websites.
 For example, you could scrape a list of email addresses from one website, the price\r

-  \  of products from another, or even the Google search results page for specific\r
+  \  of products from another, or even the Google Search results page.

-  \  search queries.
 The possibilities are endless, and the process is both helpful\r

-  \  and fun to set up.</p>\r
+  \  and fun to set up.
+While this example will undoubtedly be different to your problem, changing some lines of code or following the general methodology may help.</p>\r

   \r